JohnKlaras/ping-pong/README.md

 ## Technologies Used

-This page uses Bootstrap, jQuery, etc.
+This page uses Bootstrap, jQuery, etc. I also used Photoshop to give the images a consistent, painterly quality and add a ping-pong ball.

 ### Legal